ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/troubleshooting.md

 # **Troubleshooting**

-## No internet connection
+## No internet connection in YouTube / YT Music

-Re-login into Vanced MicroG or reinstall it.
+If your YT ReVanced appears to not have internet and you recently changed your Google password, remove the Vanced MicroG account from within your device settings and then log back in.
+Alternatively, reinstall Vanced MicroG.

 ## How to use the ReVanced Manager